QdotD/AI-Lyrics-Translator/README.md

 # AI Lyrics Translator

-AI Lyrics Translator is a web application that uses artificial intelligence to translate song lyrics from Spotify in real time.
+AI Lyrics Translator is a web application that uses artificial intelligence to translate song lyrics from Spotify in real-time.
 This project is built using Svelte and Vite.

 ## Prerequisites